hana-chen/vuejs-simple-project/readme.md

 # Sample Project
+* **A sample project to perform vue, vuex**
+* **Steps to run project**
+1. Clone repository on your local machine, open command console window, navigate to project folder
+2. Follow command below to install and run server and client side: npm i  (Wait for npm install packages) npm run build npm start (start server side) npm run dev (start client side)

-* **Check over your branch and create if it is not existed** Brief description about demo:
+Brief description about demo:
-Making a small project with some features below:
+A small project with some features below:
 * **Language and libs**

 1. Vue